mnit-rtmc/iris/docs/action_plans.md

 `[tz *{p,o,c},{tz0},…{tzn}* `]` | [Toll zone] pricing
 `[vsa]`                         | [Variable speed advisory]

+## Meter Actions

+A [ramp meter] action causes the meter to begin metering when the specified *phase* is selected.
+When the plan is set to any other phase, the meter will shut off.

+## Camera Actions

+A [camera] action causes a specific [preset] to be recalled when the specified *phase* is selected.

 ## Beacon Actions

 A [beacon] action can cause a beacon to be deployed when the action plan is set to the specified *phase*.
 When the plan is set to any other phase, the beacon will shut off.

-## Meter Actions

-A [ramp meter] action causes the meter to begin metering when the specified *phase* is selected.
-When the plan is set to any other phase, the meter will shut off.

 ## Time Actions